Aeyia-dev/kura/Work-Log.md

   - ✅ push ABN down to baseline of Contact Us - use line height etc
   - ✅ tighten responsive padding esp below signup form
   - ✅ 1024 breakpoint logo to large
+  - ✅ widen the hero font but keep on one line
+  - ✅ test the society klavio list
 - About
   - ✅ side by side layout - use fixed LHS width, flexible grey bar
   - ✅ keep face on screen when resizing responive view